HANS-Net: Hyperbolic Convolution and Adaptive Temporal Attention for Accurate and Generalizable Liver and Tumor Segmentation in CT Imaging: Results

 \subsection{Volumetric Correlation Analysis}

 As shown in Table~\ref{tab:uncert_results}, the HANS-Net model demonstrates robust clinical validity through its volumetric measurements, with near-perfect Pearson's correlation coefficients of 0.999 for liver and 0.995 for tumor volumes alongside Spearman's correlations of 0.998 and 0.993, respectively.
-All correlations show statistical significance with p-values below $1\times10^{-100}$, while maintaining precise volumetric measurements with mean absolute errors of 25.8 mL for liver and 13.6 mL for tumors, corresponding to relative differences of just 2.0\% and 6.6\%.
-The model's mean predicted volumes of 1362.6 mL for liver and 252.3 mL for tumors closely approximate the ground truth values of 1359.9 mL and 252.0 mL, respectively.
-Figure~\ref{fig:correlation} demonstrates the model's measurement reliability through the close alignment of data points with the identity line.
+All correlations show statistical significance with p-values below $1\times10^{-100}$.

+These strong correlations are supported by the Coefficients of Determination, $R^2$ (0.998 for liver and 0.990 for tumor) and show that over 99\% of the variance in the ground-truth volumes is captured by the model predictions.
+The mean predicted volumes of 1362.6 mL for liver and 252.3 mL for tumors closely match the ground-truth means of 1359.9 mL and 252.0 mL, and this results in negligible Mean Bias Errors of +2.7 mL and +0.3 mL.
+The Mean Absolute Errors are 25.8 mL for liver and 13.6 mL for tumor, and they correspond to Normalized Errors of 1.9\% and 5.4\%.
+In addition to these findings, the reported 95\% limits of agreement are [–47.9, +53.3] mL for liver and [–26.4, +27.0] mL for tumor, and most predictions remain within a narrow and interpretable range of the true volumes.
+These results collectively demonstrate that HANS-Net provides statistically reliable and clinically interpretable volumetric estimations.
+Figure~\ref{fig:correlation} visualizes the model's measurement reliability through the close alignment of data points with the identity line.